 Yes.
 Right.
 Your message has to differentiate, and it has to resonate.
 I have to believe that the realistic and achievable.
 Unlike the ones that don’t draw attention like those zingers, like write your book in 30 days, or lose 10 pounds in 10 days.
 They don’t attract attention because, if I’m guessing, a majority of your clients are word of mouth, right?

 So, you’re not using that type of language when you’re talking with the people that have been introduced to you by a third party that you both know, right?
 You’re not making the big claims, so you’re not selling that way anyway.
 You’re selling “what we can achieve,” “here’s what we can do together,” and here’s why you can be an accountability partner.
-Here’s how we can realistically move you from point A to point B what you want to understand from the marketing perspective.
-It’s not supposed to be about what you want to understand from the marketing perspective.
+Here’s how we can really move you from point A to point B what you want to understand from the marketing perspective.
+It’s not supposed to be about what you want to know from the marketing perspective.
 How can you differentiate from all the other people that solve that?
 One of the big ways of differentiating is not over-promising like I’ll give you back “X” number of hours in your day.
 It’s more like, “I just want to be more organized.
 I want to get things done.
 I want to feel less stressed,” those types of things.

 Who’s a successful client that you’ve had?
 What did they achieve that made it a success for them?